Vyral/gary-jacklin-recruiting/_posts/2019-10-07-the-gps-strategy-for-reaching-your-goals.md

 tags:
   - Transaction Management
 excerpt: >-
-  If you’ve set a goal but aren’t anywhere close to reaching, the GPS strategy can help you.
+  If you’ve set a goal but aren’t anywhere close to reaching it, the GPS strategy can help you.
 enclosure:
 pullquote: >-
   Ask yourself why you are where you are and how you can go where you want to